-Advanced Level Programs Phase-In Plans Phase-In Plan for Revised Admissions Essay and Scoring Tool
+Advanced Level Programs Phase In Plans

+Phase-In Plan for Revised Admissions Essay and Scoring Tool

 Relationship to Standard/Component CAEP Standard Component Addressed in Plan A.3.3 Evidence Required for this Component The provider creates criteria for program progression and uses disaggregated data to monitor candidates' advancement from admissions through completion Objective BHSU School of Education, M.Ed. in Reading, will demonstrate continuous improvement in monitoring and supporting candidates from admission to completion by revising current admissions essay task and scoring criteria to 1.
 More strategically address program goals and performance criteria and, 2.
 Provide an opportunity for candidate self-assessment in relationship to those goals, 3.
 Ensure that the task instrument developed will be authentic and detailed, and, 4.
 Create an analytic rubric for scoring candidate responses, thereby providing more valid and reliable disaggregated data regarding candidate progress from admission to completion.
 Description of Process for Instrument Design Determine purposes and parameters for authentic essay response Identify key knowledge and skills to be demonstrated by the essay response.
 Develop a task for the essay response that is, 1.
 Open-ended, 2.
 Authentic to the role of a reading specialist, and, 3, Formative in nature, capable of allowing for more sophisticated responses as candidates progress through the program.
 Follow protocol for developing the scoring rubric (Plan A.1.1: Determine performance criteria, performance levels, performance descriptors, rubric construction, rubric specification and clarification, rubric review and revision.)
-Timelines and Strategies for Collecting Data Identify purposes and parameters of essay task Identify knowledge and skills to be measured by the essay task.
+Timelines and Strategies for Collecting Data Fall 2022 Identify purposes and parameters of essay task Identify knowledge and skills to be measured by the essay task.
 Identify what serves as an indicator of knowledge/ skills.
-Develop a task that would provide an authentic demonstration of knowledge/ skills Design draft of the task Finalize task (essay prompt) Rubric (developed in Plan A.1.1.) should be at the review and revision stage and ready for use in practice scoring sessions.
+Develop a task that would provide an authentic demonstration of knowledge/ skills Design draft of the task Fall 2023 Finalize task (essay prompt) Rubric (developed in Plan A.1.1.) should be at the review and revision stage and ready for use in practice scoring sessions.

-Continued: Timelines and Strategies for Collecting Data

-Revise task and scoring tool as needed

---Fall 2024

-- Integrate into existing admissions protocol - Evaluate first cycle of data

---Fall 2025

-Evaluate second cycle of data

---Fall 2026

-- Integrate candidate self-assessment with 2023 cohort - Collect and evaluate third cycle of candidate admissions essays - At this point, our system will be fully operational with three cycles of data on admissions essay

-Resources and Personnel Responsible

-The following College of Education faculty and staff are responsible for the implementation of this plan:

-- Program Coordinator and Faculty of the M.Ed.
-Reading:

-- --Dr. Denice Turner, ELA, M.Ed.
-Coordinator

-- -- Dr. Jarrett Moore, Graduate Research

-- --Dr. Ryan Amys, Secondary Ed, Director Project Second

-- --Dr. Faye LaDuke Pelster, Reading

-- --Dr. Brian Eberhard, Social Sciences, MSCI Director

-- -- Dr. Rich Carriveau, Reading

-- --Dr. Louise Yoho, MAT Coordinator

-- Dr. Rich Loose, Director of Institutional Research

-- Jodi Gabriel, Graduate Admissions

-- BHSU IITS

-- Assessment Coordinator

-- CAEP Coordinator

-Assurance of Data Quality

-Steps to ensure validity of the task

-As validity for the task rests in its authenticity, we will make sure that the task is one relevant to the job and that meets the performance expectations of a reading specialist.

-Steps to ensure validity and reliability of the rubric

-Validity

-Content 1.
+Devise task and scering teel as needed Revise task and scoring tool as needed Fall 2024 Integrate into existing admissions protocol Evaluate first cycle of data Fall 2025 Evaluate second cycle of data Fall 2026 Integrate candidate self-assessment with 2023 cohort Collect and evaluate third cycle of candidate admissions essays At this point, our system will be fully operational with three cycles of data on admissions essay Resources and Personnel Responsible The following College of Education faculty and staff are responsible for the implementation of this plan: Program Coordinator and Faculty of the M.Ed.
+Reading: Dr. Denice Turner, ELA, M.Ed.
+Coordinator Dr. Jarrett Moore, Graduate Research Dr. Ryan Amys, Secondary Ed, Director Project Second Dr. Faye LaDuke Pelster, Reading Dr. Brian Eberhard, Social Sciences, MSCI Director Dr. Rich Carriveau, Reading Dr. Louise Yoho, MAT Coordinator Dr. Rich Loose, Director of Institutional Research Jodi Gabriel, Graduate Admissions BHSU IITS Assessment Coordinator Assurance of Data Quality Steps to ensure validity of the taskAs validity for the task rests in its authenticity, we will make sure that the taskis one relevant to the job and that meets the performance expectations of areading specialist.Steps to ensure validity and reliability of the rubricValidityContent 1.
 Do the evaluation criteria address any extraneous content?
-2. Do the evaluation criteria of the scoring rubric address all aspects of the intended content?
-3. Is there any content addressed in the task that should be evaluated through the rubric, but is not?
+2. Dothe evaluation criteria of the scoring rubric address all aspects of the intendedcontent?
+3. Is there any content addressed in the task that should beevaluated through the rubric, but is not?

-Continued: Assurance of Data Quality